Congratulations to the 2024 Award Winners

 Mark Freiman

-Holds a PhD from Stanford University in Modern Thought and Literature as well as a law degree from the University of Toronto.
+Holds a PhD in Modern Thought and Literature from Stanford University and a law degree from the University of Toronto.
 As an academic, he taught English Literature and Cultural Studies at the University of Toronto and Administrative Law and Legal Ethics at York University’s Osgoode Hall Law School.
 As a lawyer, he served as a law clerk for the Chief Justice of Canada, Brian Dickson.
 He was Lead Commission Counsel for the Air India Inquiry.
-He served as Deputy Attorney General for Ontario and Deputy Minister of Indigenous Affairs.
+He served as Deputy Attorney General for Ontario as well as Deputy Minister of Indigenous Affairs.
 He was elected president of the Canadian Jewish Congress in 2009 and served until the organization’s dissolution in 2011.
 He practices law in Toronto and writes and speaks on the intersection of culture and human rights.
-Freiman has become an advocate for better preservation of a Ukrainian Holocaust memorial site where over 1,200 Jews were shot and buried in 1943.
-In 2019, he was awarded the Order of Ontario.
+Freiman has become an advocate for the preservation of a Holocaust memorial site in Ukraine where over 1,200 Jews were shot and buried in 1943.
+He is the co-chair of the CIJA Rapid Response Legal Task Force responding to the current wave of antisemitism in Ontario In 2020, he was awarded the Order of Ontario.

 Read more